MooersLab/pymolsnips/README.md

 It is being developed by Greg Sexton who was a long-time user of EIN.
 It can run the R kernel for Jupyter Notebooks as well as kernels for other languages.

-Org-mode is a large suite of packages (100s) that support literate programming in emacs via use of a feature rich markdown language that can be converted into pdf via LaTeX.
+Org-mode is a large suite of packages (100s) that support literate programming in Emacs via use of a feature rich markdown language that can be converted into pdf via LaTeX.
-You will have to master org-mode on top of mastering emacs to take advantage of this pacakge.
+You will have to master org-mode on top of mastering Emacs to take advantage of this package.
-You may need need to install org-babel.
+You may need to install org-babel.
 Scimax also uses ob-ipython.

 ```emacs